Health & Wellness

 Student Health Services

-Student Health Services on the Shadyside Campus can be reached at 412-365-1714 and is open during the academic year from Monday–Friday, 8:00 a.m.–4:00 p.m. (first appointment is 8:30 a.m.; last appointment is 3:30 p.m.).
+Student Health Services on the Shadyside Campus can be reached at 412-365-1714 and is open during the academic year from Monday–Friday, 8:00 a.m.–4:00 p.m. (first appointment is 8:30 a.m.; last appointment is 3:00 p.m.).
 Services provided include basic first aid intervention, illness and injury assessment, and starter doses of over-the-counter medication and is free for all full-time Chatham students.
-Students residing at Eden Hall have the same access to services by visiting Student Health Services on Shadyside Campus or the UPMC Urgent Care McCandless or UPMC Urgent Care WexfordOnly Eden Hall residents may visit these two Urgent Care sites free of charge.

 Photo of an UPMC Urgent Care location